Douglas K. Amdahl: Career

 He served as a judge in Hennepin County from 1961 to 1980.

 While chief justice, Amdahl was a leader in establishing the Minnesota Court of Appeals, which was created in 1983.
 Prior to that, if a person believed a district judge erred in a ruling, the only avenue for appeal was the state supreme court, which could take up to three years to issue a ruling.
 The creation of the appeals court enabled a quicker resolution to cases and provided additional oversight in the judicial process.

-Amdahl also taught at William Mitchell College of Law, where he graduated summa cum laude as class valedictorian and served on its board of trustees.
+Amdahl also taught at William Mitchell College of Law (now Mitchell Hamline School of Law), where he graduated summa cum laude as class valedictorian and served on its board of trustees.

 Hennepin County Government Center

 Amdahl sponsored the construction of the Hennepin County government center located in downtown Minneapolis.
 As a Hennepin County chief judge, he cut the ribbon, recommended the design of the judicial chambers, and campaigned for funding.
 He would later recall "In our designs, I had designated the thirteenth floor of the courthouse for the chief judge's office, the media office, and as the site for another three or four offices that would be tied in with administration and with the public.
 I moved over there on Friday the 13th of December, 1973, on the thirteenth floor.
 There wasn't any bad luck connected with that at all.
 I was the first judge to move into the new building."